 - Failure to provide earned sick time.

 - Wrongfully requesting an employee to find coverage in order to use sick time.

 - Retaliation against an employee for exercising their rights under this law.

-Employers can contact the Office of Benefits and Wage Compliance at (215) 686-0802 to request a template for keeping records of sick time and other resources.
+Employers can contact the Office of Worker Protections at (215) 686-0802 to request a template for keeping records of sick time and other resources.

 COVID-19 related paid sick leave

 During the COVID-19 pandemic, you can use your paid sick leave for COVID-19 related business closures, childcare closures, and quarantine.